Beyond Gaming: 2021 season

 Beyond Gaming finished second in the spring regular season, receiving a bye to the second round of playoffs in the winners' bracket.
-There, Beyond Gaming defeated Machi Esports 3–1 and advanced to the semifinals match in the winners' bracket, against PSG Talon.
+There, Beyond Gaming defeated Machi Esports 3–1 and advanced to the semifinal match in the winners' bracket, against PSG Talon.
 After being swept by PSG Talon, Beyond Gaming faced off against Machi Esports once again, this time in the losers' bracket semifinals.
 Beyond Gaming won their rematch against Machi Esports after a close series, and advanced to their first PCS finals.
 Beyond Gaming was swept by PSG Talon again in the finals, and finished second overall in their inaugural split.

 Repeating their success in the spring season, Beyond Gaming finished second in the summer regular season and defeated Machi Esports 3–1 in the second round of playoffs in the winners' bracket.
-Beyond Gaming then faced off against PSG Talon once again in the semifinals match in the winners' bracket, this time defeating PSG Talon 3–2 and qualifying for the 2021 World Championship in their inaugural season.
+Beyond Gaming then faced off against PSG Talon once again in the semifinal match in the winners' bracket, this time defeating PSG Talon 3–2 and qualifying for the 2021 World Championship in their inaugural season.
 Beyond Gaming then advanced to their second PCS finals, where they lost 2–3 to PSG Talon.

 For the 2021 World Championship play-in stage, Beyond Gaming was drawn into Group B, along with North American team Cloud9, Japanese team DetonatioN FocusMe, Russian team Unicorns of Love, and Turkish team Galatasaray Esports.
 Beyond Gaming ended the round robin tied for last with Unicorns of Love, but managed to win the subsequent tiebreaker match to advance to the play-in knockout stage.
 Despite expectations of an easy series for Beyond Gaming, they barely managed to avoid elimination after reverse sweeping Galatasaray Esports.
 Immediately after the series, Riot Games announced that Maoan would be suspended for the rest of the tournament due to allegations of match fixing made against him.
 Beyond Gaming had only brought a substitute top laner to the tournament, and so the team's two top laners were forced to alternate between top and mid in their qualification match against Hanwha Life Esports.
 Beyond Gaming was subsequently swept by Hanwha Life Esports and eliminated from the tournament.